nklabs/libnklabs-pico/README.md

 Cortex-M0 device.
 Aside from ARM cross-compiler, the only prerequisites are Python3 and a native C++ compiler.

+CMake is used to select just the parts of the SDK you use in your project.
+For our Makefile, we just include all components.
+If a component is unused, the linker will not include it.
+There are not so many components that trimming them saves any build time.

-The Raspberry Pi Pico SDK expects you to use git submodules, but we've included it as a subtree instead.
+The Raspberry Pi Pico SDK expects you to include it as a git submodule, but we've included it as a subtree instead.
 This means that you can use this repository directly- no need for submodule initialization.

+Basiclly to build you just clone this repository and type "make".

 ## Prerequisites